minhaz1632/lunch-place-decider/README.md

 6. In order to run Pytest unit test, run ``docker-compose exec web pytest``.

 ###Launching outside Docker
-1. Make sure python 3.8 and postgresql 14.0 is installed.
+1. Make sure python 3.8 or later version and postgresql 14.0 is installed.
 2. Create a database role with ``lunch_place_decider`` and password ``lunch_place_decider``.
 Also create a database named `lunch_place_decider`.
 3. Clone the project code from the repository.